 Prepper’s Guide to Food Storage: This modestly priced book is about food: What to store, how to store it and best practices.
 It is a roadmap for showing ordinary citizens that long-term food storage is not something that will overwhelm or burden the family budget.
 I wrote this book and am proud of it.
-The eBook version is only 99 cents.
+The eBook print version is available.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!

 5 Responses to “12 Months of Prepping: Month Twelve”

 Gloves are good to prevent splinters when chopping or gathering wood.
 We learn the hard way, don’t we.
 Splinter goes in, ignore it, and keep on working.
 Wake up tomorrow with an infected finger or hand.
 Always remember the right tools for the job.
 And, use them.

 i had set up your emails to go to your own file bu had forgotten hat i did this i haven’t been reading till today when i realized i had over 100 emails time to play catch up

 Ah month 12 – where did the year go!
 Thanks for all the monthly reminders

 The older you get, the faster your perception of time is.

 I wish I had space in my freezer for extra water.
 I was just wishing for another and was asked by family where I would put the freezer in my already stocked basement.
 LOL